Allstate Sugar Bowl Basketball

 Allstate Sugar Bowl CYO High School Tournament

 The Allstate Sugar Bowl took on sponsorship of the New Orleans CYO High School Tournament in 2008.
-The event, which is celebrating its 64th year of action, is scheduled for Wednesday, November 29 through Saturday, December 2 at four local high schools.
+The event, which celebrated its 64th year of action in 2017 as it was played from Wednesday, November 29 through Saturday, December 2 at four local high schools.

 St. Paul’s School of Covington won its second CYO Basketball title in three years as it defeated defending tournament champion De La Salle, 46-44, in the 2017 event.